An Explicit Construction of $\mathbb{S}^1$-Gerbes over the Stack $[G/G]$: Introduction

-The proof of Theorem A is based on symplectic reduction and the theory of symplectic groupoids.
-Starting from the Kac–Moody $\mathbb{S}^1$-central extension $\widetilde{LG}\rightarrow LG$, we consider the trivialized cotangent bundle of $\widetilde{LG}$, which naturally carries both a symplectic groupoid structure and a Hamiltonian $\mathbb{S}^1$-action.
-Performing symplectic reduction at a nontrivial regular value of the moment map yields a reduced symplectic groupoid with underlying space $LG\times L\mathfrak{g}^*$.
-The moment level set, together with this reduced groupoid, provide the desired $\mathbb{S}^1$-central extension, and the reduced symplectic form plays the role of the curvature data for the associated gerbe.
+The proof is based on symplectic reduction and the theory of symplectic groupoids.
+Starting from the Kac--Moody $\mathbb S^1$-central extension $\widetilde{LG}\to LG$, we consider the trivialized cotangent bundle of $\widetilde{LG}$, which naturally carries both a symplectic groupoid structure and a Hamiltonian $\mathbb S^1$-action.
+Performing symplectic reduction at the regular value $1$ of the moment map yields a reduced symplectic groupoid with underlying space $LG\times L\mathfrak g^*$.
+The corresponding level set, together with the reduced groupoid, gives rise to the desired $\mathbb S^1$-central extension of Lie groupoids, while the reduced symplectic form provides the connection and curving data for the associated gerbe.

-To identify the resulting Dixmier–Douady class, we relate this reduced symplectic groupoid $LG\times L\mathfrak{g}^*\rightrightarrows L\mathfrak{g}^*$ to the Alekseev–Malkin–Meinrenken (AMM) quasi-symplectic groupoid $G\times G \rightrightarrows G$ \cite{A-M-M}.
-Using the theory of q-Hamiltonian spaces, we construct a Morita equivalence between these two groupoids and connect the reduced symplectic form with the AMM cocycle $\omega_D+\Omega$.
-This comparison implies that the gerbe obtained from symplectic reduction represents precisely the class $\alpha$.
-Notably, this Morita equivalence and the identification of cocycles do not rely on the existence of the Kac–Moody extension, nor on the simply connectedness of $G$, and can be established independently.